 - How do the families really partake in the implementation process?

 The families partake from the first moment that we intervene, seeing as it is they organize for TECHO to commence the intervention together.
 It starts from the social detection and assigning of transitional houses, then by the establishment of Social Inclusion programs and joint management solutions specific to their needs.
 Additionally, the family is responsible for 10% of the cost of the house.

 A TECHO volunteer is anyone who feels the motivation to change the reality of their country working with the families living in slums.
 TECHO focuses on recruiting young people that are currently enrolled in higher education and who are in the midst of their studies in technical careers and/or college degrees.

 - What characterizes TECHO volunteers?

-TECHO volunteers are young people convinced that a change and overcoming poverty in their countries are both a possible and attainable goals.
+TECHO volunteers are young people convinced that real change and overcoming poverty in their countries are both possible and attainable goals.
 They are committed to the families of the slums in which they are working in.

 - What does TECHO ask of their volunteers?

 TECHO seeks volunteers that are committed to their continuous work in the slums in a professional manner, fulfilling all the responsibilities that this may entail.

 While all people who wish to volunteer with TECHO may do so, our focus is on young volunteers.
 Most of our volunteer recruitment campaigns are conducted in universities.